wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

 Please notice, that ONLY the first `echo "Syncing my folder" > /home/pi/SB_sync.log`, have ONE >.
 All the others should have two `>>`.
 As you can see in my script above.
 Also notice, that the numbers in the rsync command itself, goes higher and higher, depending on how many rsyncs you have.

-Now, `ctrl+x`  then `y`, to save and exit.
+Then press and hold `CTRL` and then press `x` to save.
+Press `y` to confirm.

 ### Step 6: Check the script

 Okay, so now we want to see if the script actually works.
 The first time it is used, you will have to accept feralhosting’s fingerprint.
 Else cron won’t be able to run it.
 The smart thing with our cron logs, is that it does not only show progress, it also shows errors.
 This can come in very handy.

 So to accept feralhosting’s fingerprint, we will have to run the script manually at least one time.

 Type:

 ~~~
 $HOME/scripts/SB_sync
 ~~~

 Then accept feralhosting’s fingerprint.
 When the sync then starts, just cancel it again.
-Hold ctrl+c to do that.
+Hold `CTRL` and then press `c` to do that.

 ### Step 7: flock

 As said earlier, we only want this script run, if it aint already running.
 To do that, we need to modify our cron job, in the cron tab.

 **1: Making the cron entry**